anurajmohan/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Anuraj Mohan  serves as an Assistant Professor in Department of Computer Science & Engineering  at NSS College of Engineering, Palakkad.
-He has more than 15 years of experience in teaching with prolific interest on research.
-He has published various papers in SCI journals of reputed publishers.
+He has more than 16 years of experience in teaching with prolific interest on research.
+He has published various articles in science citation indexed journals of reputed publishers.
 His broad areas of interest include machine learning, text and social network mining, and big data analytics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "biodata.pdf" "newtab" >}}resumé{{< /staticref >}}.